pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     | `torch.zeros`         | 0                                    |
     | `torch.zeros_like`    | 0                                    |

-4. The fill value of a sparse tensor can be acquired via `fill_value()` method that returns a strided `torch.Tensor` instance that has the same dtype and storage location properties as the elements of the sparse tensor:
+4. The fill value of a sparse tensor can be acquired via the `fill_value()` method that returns a strided `torch.Tensor` instance with the same dtype and storage location properties as the elements of the sparse tensor:

     - `A.fill_value().dtype == A.dtype`
     - `A.fill_value().device == A.device`

-    The fill value of a sparse non-hybrid tensor is a scalar tensor `torch.tensor(0, dtype=A.dtype, device=A.device)`.
+    The fill value of a sparse non-hybrid tensor is a scalar tensor:
+    `torch.tensor(0, dtype=A.dtype, device=A.device)`.

 5. The fill value of a hybrid sparse tensor has the same shape as the